Crew

 101mm dia

 Concept art by Al Stevens for the Apollo 9 patch.
 At the time he did this, the mission was intended to follow Apollo 7, and was thus called Apollo 8.
-The mission actually flown as Apollo 8 was inserted in the sequence when it became clear that the LM was seriously behind schedule.
+The mission actually flown as Apollo 8 was inserted in the sequence when it became clear that the LM was seriously behind schedule. notice the orientation of the LM here — it appears that it has just undocked from the CSM.

 NASA photo S69-17590